Recent Posts

 The personal coat of arms of the Rt.
 Rev. Charles Todd Quintard (1824-1898) found in Zieber (1984), but without the chief of the Order of St. John (p.
 210).
 I omitted the chief so as to match the other arms without extra fussiness.

-Coat of Arms of the Episcopal Diocese of Tennessee
+Coat of arms of the Episcopal Diocese of Tennessee

-Arms of the Episcopal Diocese of Tennessee
+Coat of arms of the Episcopal Diocese of Tennessee

 Rendered by Chad Krouse, 2025